huytq03/koalarHouse/html/wp-content/plugins/polylang/readme.txt

 == Changelog ==

+= 2.0.9 (2016-11-15) =

+* fix javascript error in some ajax requests

+= 2.0.8 (2016-11-14) =

+* Disable admin language feature in WP 4.7+
+* Pro: fix case where a media could lose its parent post when translated on the fly by the content duplication
+* Pro: fix on the fly media created at content duplication attached to parent page instead of child page
+* Fix translations input fields not populated in languages metabox when creating a new translation in WP 4.7
+* Fix possibility to delete the translations of the default category in WP 4.7
+* Fix tag search not filtered per language in Quick edit in WP 4.7
+* Fix dropdown language switcher not working for untranslated pages

+= 2.0.7 (2016-10-18) =

+* Fix issues with static front pages introduced in version 2.0.6

+= 2.0.6 (2016-10-17) =

+* Pro: Fix translated paged slug not working on paged static front page
+* Add support for WPML filter 'wpml_language_form_input_field'
+* Fix PHP notice when using the WPML filter 'wpml_current_language'
+* Fix cases where the admin language filter is not correctly taken into account
+* Fix paged static front pages in plain permalinks
+* Fix paged static front pages for multiple domains (#43)
+* Fix warning occuring when a 3rd party plugin attempts to register anything but a string in the strings translations panel
+* Fix cross domain http request for media when using multiple domains or subdomains
+* Fix error 404 on pages when no language has been created yet

+= 2.0.5 (2016-09-22) Five years after! =

+* Pro: Fix conflict with WPBakery Visual Composer
+* Pro: Fix conflict between multiple domains SSO and FORCE_SSL_ADMIN
+* Pro: Fix duplicated fields not displayed in new translation in ACF Pro 5.4+
+* Add Tibetan and Silesian to the predefined languages list
+* Remove duplicated strings from the strings translations (even when they have a different name or group)
+* The languages and translations of custom post types and taxonomies are no more activated by default at activation
+* Allow to deactivate auto translation in secondary by setting 'lang' to an empty value
+* Fix: invalidate the cache of PLL_MO ids when adding a new language
+* Fix: don't filter secondary queries when editing a post in an untranslated post type

+= 2.0.4 (2016-09-06) =

+* Add Gujarati to the predefined languages list
+* Fix conflict with Page Builder.
+Other parts of the conflict are fixed in Page Builder 2.4.14
+* Fix plugins translations incorrectly loaded in WP 4.6
+* Fix error 404 on paged urls when using a non standard port

 = 2.0.3 (2016-08-16) =

 * Pro: Fix PHP notice when hiding the language code in url and the language is set from subdomains